charcoalphp/charcoal/packages/app/docs/components.md

 $app->run();
 ```

-> The [boilerplate][gh-charcoal-boilerplate] provides a good example of a front controller.
+> The [boilerplate][charcoal/boilerplate] provides a good example of a front controller.